6RD not working in latest snapshots

 Will, does your internal network seem to be able to get out on v6 now?

-#50 Updated by Chris Buechler over 4 years ago
+#50 Updated by Chris Buechler almost 5 years ago

 Will, I gitsynced your system and rebooted to confirm it's correct now.
 Looks to work fine now, it came up on its own no problem after the last gateway issue was fixed.
 I also now see hosts on your internal network communicating out via v6 to some locations and judging by the states, they're successful.